scidsg/hushline/docs/README.md

 2. Plug it in using your new power supply.

 #### Router Settings
-1. To find your Pi's IP address after booting up your Pi, go to your router's admin settings and look for your connected devices.
+1. To find your Pi's IP address after booting up, go to your router's admin settings and look for your connected devices.
 Your device should be named "raspberrypi."
 2. Take note of its IP address.
 Its format might look like "192.168.0.4."
 3. Next, look for "IP Reservations" in your router settings.
 It may also be called "Static IP Addresses."
 Sometimes, when your router or device reboots, it'll get assigned a different IP address.
 We want to assign your device an IP so you can have a predictable address in case you need to log back into your device.
 Assign it the IP address it currently has.